ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Testing-locally-and-Debugging-0.4.0.md

 <a name="top" />

 This page refers to instructions on testing the Android Tracker locally and debugging any issues that might crop up.
-These instuctions are aimed at version 0.5.0 of the Android Tracker.
+These instuctions are aimed at version 0.4.0 of the Android Tracker.

-For instructions of previous versions:

-* [0.4.0][0.4.0]

 ## Contents